Angular-Wave/angular.ts/src/services/http/http.md

 _ ['one','two']
 _ ```
 _
-_ AngularJS will strip the prefix, before processing the JSON.
+_ AngularTS will strip the prefix, before processing the JSON.
 _ \*
 _ ### Cross Site Request Forgery (XSRF) Protection
 _
 _ [XSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) is an attack technique by _ which the attacker can trick an authenticated user into unknowingly executing actions on your _ website.
-AngularJS provides a mechanism to counter XSRF.
+AngularTS provides a mechanism to counter XSRF.
 When performing XHR requests, the _ $http service reads a token from a cookie (by default, `XSRF-TOKEN`) and sets it as an HTTP _ header (by default `X-XSRF-TOKEN`).
 Since only JavaScript that runs on your domain could read _ the cookie, your server can be assured that the XHR came from JavaScript running on your